Apollo Global Management, Inc. 7.625% Fixed-Rate Resettable Junior Subordinated Notes due 2053 research snapshot

 Rating

-Income-oriented exchange-traded junior note with a premium price, issuer-credit exposure, rate-reset risk, and limited price-discovery data
+Income-oriented exchange-traded junior note trading slightly above par, with issuer-credit exposure, rate-reset risk, call risk, and thin trading

 Trend status